 1. Explore the alternatives

-When processing sensitive personal data, the first thing is making sure that there is no other way to achieve the desired goal that would be less intrusive on sensitive personal data of the individual.
+When processing sensitive personal data, the first thing is making sure that there is no other way to achieve the desired goal that would be less intrusive on the sensitive personal data of the individual.

 2. Ensure the lawfulness of processing